A GDPR & Data Protection Advisory Note.

-- The ICO thinks the AdTech industry “appears immature” in its understanding of data protection.
+- The ICO thinks Real Time Bidding & AdTech industries “appears immature” in its understanding of data protection.

 - Thousands of organisations are processing billions of bid requests in the UK each week with inconsistent application of adequate technical and organisational measures to secure the data in transit and at rest, and with little or no consideration as to the requirements of data protection law about international transfers of personal data.

 - Individuals have no guarantees about the security of their personal data.

 Real-Time Bidding (RTB) is a set of technologies and practices used in programmatic advertising.
 It has evolved and grown rapidly in recent years and is underpinned by advertising technology (AdTech), allowing advertisers to compete for available digital advertising space in milliseconds, placing billions of online adverts on webpages and apps in the UK every day by automated means.

 In practice, this means that when you visit a website, some of the ads you see have been specifically selected for you using real-time bidding.
 As the site was loading, the website publisher auctioned a space on the page you are viewing, and an advertiser bought it because it specifically wants to reach people like you.
 The process can involve many companies and happens in milliseconds.